-Grading
+1. Grading

-a) Grading will be based on the categories defined in Selkirk College Policy: 8612 Grading.
+a) Grading will be based on the categories defined in Selkirk College Policy 8612: Grading.

-Standard Grading 2 Table for Selkirk College
+Standard Grading Table 2 for Selkirk College

-Percentage Letter Description Grade 96-100 A+ EXCELLENT.
+Percentage Letter r Description Grade 96-100 A+ EXCELLENT.
 Work of exceptional quality; content complete, accurate and at a 91-95 Α high level; excellent mastery of course learning outcomes.
 86-90 B+ GOOD.
 Good quality work with no major weaknesses; mastery of most course 81-85 В learning outcomes.
 76-80 C+ SATISFACTORY.
-Adequate work; some weaknesses in mastery of course

-71-75 С learning outcomes; important details, skills or perspectives are left out.
+Adequate work; some weaknesses in mastery of course 71-75 С learning outcomes; important details, skills or perspectives are left out.
 70 Р Minimally adequate work which may not prepare students for further study in the same or related subject areas. < 70 F FAILURE.
 Student has failed to master enough of the prescribed learning outcomes to receive any credit for the course.
 DNW DID NOT OFFICIALLY WITHDRAW FROM THE COURSE.
 Students who did not complete a course and who, at the time they ceased to participate, had not accumulated sufficient marks to achieve any of the above passing grades.

-- 2. Types and Frequency of Evaluation (Selkirk College Policy 8613: Student Evaluation) - a) Students are evaluated and graded in each subject or course topic as detailed in the Program Outline.
-Students will: - (i) Write a series of Subject Exams throughout the Program. - (ii) Submit a series of Written Assignments throughout the Program. - (iii) Complete an ongoing series of Shop Projects to be evaluated and/or critiqued on a day-to-day basis.
-Evaluation consists of a written appraisal of the work, the processes undertaken to complete it, as well as a recorded observation of demonstrated competency with tools and equipment. - (iv) Complete a number of Group Assignments. - (v) Receive a mandatory Oral Evaluation Report at the end of the first semester and a voluntary Oral Evaluation Report upon completion of the program. - (vi) Write the Program Final Examination at the conclusion of the program.
+- b) Types and Frequency of Evaluation (Selkirk College Policy 8613: Student Evaluation) - c) Students are evaluated and graded in each subject or course topic as detailed in the Program Outline.

+- (i) Students will complete a series of weighted Subject Exams as scheduled in the Program Outline. - (ii) Students will complete an ongoing series of Practical Competencies to be evaluated on a day-to-day basis. - (iii) Students will complete the Program Final Examination at the conclusion of the program.

-3. Examination Policy
+2. Examination Policy

-- Students may be allowed to make alternative exam arrangements with the appropriate instructor for valid and verifiable reasons such as medical emergency, family bereavement, or jury duty. - b) Any alternate arrangements for final examinations must be approved by the School Chair or designate. - c) Requests for supplemental subject examinations will not be approved. - d) All tests and exams are the property of the College and will be retained by the College. - 4.
-Cheating and Plagiarism (Policy 8618: Cheating and Plagiarism)
+- Students may be allowed to make alternative exam arrangements with the appropriate instructor for valid and verifiable reasons such as medical emergency, family bereavement, or jury duty. - b) Any alternate arrangements for Final Examinations must be approved by the School Chair or designate. - c) Requests for supplemental Subject Examinations will not be approved. - d) Where the BC Industry Training Authority provides access to apprenticeship level Challenge Examinations, requests for Supplemental Final Exams at Selkirk College will not be approved.
+Otherwise, Supplemental Final Exam requests will be approved only under extenuating circumstances. - e) All tests and exams are the property of the College and will be retained by the College. - 3.
+Cheating and Plagiarism: (Policy 8618: Cheating and Plagiarism)